quinnrenaghan/Website/src/pages/posts/problems-with-eclipse.md

 - Every click seems delayed, like you're playing an online video game with high ping

-- The programs regularly crashes due to internal errors
+- The program regularly crashes due to internal errors

 - Opening projects, especially large ones, can take minutes